 Summary

-Swetrix is an open-source, cookieless web analytics platform that focuses on privacy and ease of use.
-You can track pageviews, custom events, user flows, performance metrics, and more—all without showing cookie banners.
-You can self-host for free or use the hosted service with a 14-day trial.
+Swetrix is an open source, cookieless web analytics platform that focuses on privacy and ease of use.
+You can track pageviews, custom events, user flows, performance metrics, and more — all without cookie banners.
+It also includes web performance monitoring, which most other tools in this list don't offer.

 - Homepage: https://swetrix.com